intelsdi-x/snap-plugin-publisher-cassandra/docs/TABLES.md

 ```

 ### Table tags
-Table _`tags`_ stores Snap metric data with the metric tag key and value as the partition key and columns time, namespace, version, host as the cluster keys.
+Table _`tags`_ stores Snap metric data with the metric tag key and value as the partition key and columns time as the cluster key.
 The data is ordered by the latest first.

 #### Table tags design
-Table _`tags`_ is designed for querying metric data by a metric tag key, value and other optional cluster keys.
+Table _`tags`_ is designed for querying metric data by a metric tag key, value and time.
  ```
 CREATE TABLE IF NOT EXISTS snap.tags ( key text,